sayantangkhan/evilset/README.md

 ## Building locally on macOS

 You need to install `rustup`, and possibly XCode.
-Once that's done, building is just a matter of running `cargo build --release`.
-Note that this just creates an executable, but not an `.app` bundle.
+Once that's done, building is just a matter of running `cargo bundle --release` in the `evilset` directory.
+This creates an `.app` bundle.